tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 ## Cache and Disk-Conscious Tries

 Pointer-based Tries are hostile to modern CPUs.
 Traversing `node->children[char]` conceptually jumps across the heap.
-Searching a 10-byte string can incur up to ~10 Last-Level Cache (LLC) misses in the worst case.
+Searching a 10-byte string can incur up to ~10 Last-Level Cache (LLC) misses in the worst case. *(Note: as we will see later, these same deterministic access patterns are exactly the footprint we must destroy in a data-oblivious setting).*

 {{< mermaid >}}
 flowchart LR